credli/khalilstemmler-blog/src/pages/articles/software-design-architecture/full-stack-software-design.md

 Software that doesn't serve the needs of it's users, simply isn't good software.

-And since the needs of our users changes often, it's important to make sure that software **can was designed in order to be changed**.
+And since the needs of our users changes often, it's important to make sure that software **was designed in order to be changed**.

 If software cannot be changed (easily), that <u>makes it bad software</u>, because it prevents us from satisfying the _current_ needs of our users.